paulwizviz/learn-microservices/domains/person-profile.md

-# Person Tracking System
+# Person Identity System

-In this domain we are modeling a scenario where a person's life history could change over time.
+In this domain we are modeling a peronal identifier system.

 ## Scenario

+1. A person is a human.
-1. A person has a name with these components: firstname, surname, middlename and nicknames.
+1. A person is identified by a named identifier that comprise of first name and surname.
-1. A person could change names via Deed Poll or marriage.
+1. A person could change names via Deed Poll registered with a trusted institution -- e.g. The Royal Court of Justice.
 1. A person could register his residence in multiple locations.

 ## Entity Relationship